Ten Questions and Answers for Canadian Public Health Practitioners

 What has NCCID learned from this Rapid Review that could improve the validity, timeliness, and usefulness of surveillance information?

 Many answers to the questions of this Rapid Review were provided by the information summarized in FluWatch – a very useful source of relatively current surveillance information.
 We were however, unable to get some data (current or at all) that would have increased the knowledge available for translation and therefore the usefulness of this Rapid Review.

-Estimating and tracking attack-rates (true incidence) of mild influenza (non-hospitalized cases) require data from systematic and representative sentinel surveillance which include testing protocols and other methods to estimate valid population-based rates.
+Comment: Estimating and tracking attack-rates (true incidence) of mild influenza (non-hospitalized cases) require data from systematic and representative sentinel surveillance which include testing protocols and other methods to estimate valid population-based rates.
 The low reported case counts based on variations of infrequent testing can be misleading for health providers and the public.
-However, tracking and analysing the rate of severe cases of influenza and influenza-like-illnesses (ILI) is probably much more important.
+However, tracking and analyzing the rate of severe cases of influenza and influenza-like-illnesses (ILI) is probably much more important.
 Protocols for testing hospitalized patients for influenza as well as a wider range of case definitions for clinical cases of hospitalized patients with ILI should provide a more accurate measure of the burden of influenza and provide us with data that could be used to monitor severity systematically and in real-time during the season.
 In addition, methods to determine the degree to which influenza contributed to severe illness or deaths would also help to determine the burden of illness that is causally associated with influenza.

 The following is a list of information and data that we think would be most helpful:

 - Case definitions for influenza that are more sensitive and would include clinical and/ or probable cases which take into account the type and timing of testing for influenza;

 - Definitions and classification of cases by levels of severity (e.g. duration of hospitalization, need for extra-corporeal membrane oxygenation (ecmo), etc);